RichardBKeck/DATA310-Project-2/README.md

 print('Optimal Epsilon Value:',EPS_value[idx_max])
 print('R^2 Value at that Point:',R2test[idx_max])
 ```

 This code results in the optimal $R^{2}$ for a Degree 2 Support Vector Regression being found when: C ≈ 1.12 and Epislon ≈ 0.778.
 The $R^{2}$ is 0.5736.

-I ran the same function for a Degree 1 Support Vector Regression with more test values for C and Epsilon.
+I ran the same function for a Degree 1 Support Vector Regression with more test values for C and Epsilon:
 ```Python
 k = 10
 kernel_type = 'linear'